Perla (TV series)

-Perla is a Mexican telenovela produced by TV Azteca.
+Perla is a Mexican telenovela produced by Juan David Burns, Elisa Salinas and José Ambris for TV Azteca, It was broadcast on Azteca Trece (now Azteca Uno) form Monday March 2, 1998 to Friday January 15, 1999 for 230 episodes.
 It stars Silvia Navarro and Leonardo Garcia in the lead roles.

 Plot

 In the world of power and money, no errors are permitted.
 Perla is a youth attending a prestigious college; she was sent there by her mother at a very young age and has never met her father.
 There, she meets and befriends Julieta Santiago, the heir of "Juvenile", a major cosmetics company in Mexico.
 Julieta loves and has a son with Roberto Valderrama, who nevertheless betrays her and abandons her while she is pregnant.
 After some time, Julieta dies in a car accident.
 Perla decides to take her place in the Santiago family.